 come and go.

-Meanwhile, the vacant field has been a fixture.
-Residents say the grass is often overgrown, and it encourages bugs, rodents, animal waste and illegal dumping.
+Residents say the grass is often overgrown, and the field encourages pests, animal waste, and illegal dumping.

 “It isn't [fully] enclosed so sometimes we see homeless people sleeping or people walking their dogs,” said resident Elizabeth Woodcock.
 “But more often than that, we see people dumping their trash there all the time.
 And there are many soiled mattresses lying around.”